Best Kids Tablets to Buy Now

 We've reviewed the 2018 Fire HD 8 (the non-Kids edition) and liked its affordable price and decent display (take a look at our step by step guide on how to add Google Play to your Fire Tablet).
 If your kids love iOS, consider the new iPad Air, it's one of Apple's best tablets ever and supports Apple's Smart Keyboard for typing up homework.

 Amazon just updated its Fire 7 and Fire 7 Kids Edition tablets, which are still cheap ($49 and $99, respectively), but now offer twice as much storage as before, as well as an improved Alexa (and less battery life).
-And if you're confident to splurge a little, the Huawei MediaPad M5 Lite is currently on sale for $279 ($20 off) on Amazon.
+If you're interested in getting an iPad, here's our breakdown of the iPadOS as well as our full hands-on review.
+Also, keep an eye out on the five possible iPads that Apple may launch this year.
 But what do you do when your kid outgrows their tablet?
-Check out our list of best Chromebooks and best sub-$500 laptops.
+Check out our list of best Chromebooks, best sub-$500 laptops and best sub-$300 laptops.

 Here are the best kids tablets.